• Recipes

 Step 3

-Reduce the heat to low and keep stirring until the mixture gradually solidifies and turns transparent.
-Continue stirring for a few more minutes after it becomes clear, then turn off the heat.
+Reduce the heat to low and continue stirring until the mixture gradually solidifies and turns translucent.
+Keep stirring for a few more minutes after it becomes clear, then remove from the heat.

 warabi-mochi_4